Brain Metastases

 In 3 days, without leaving home.

+Symptoms may vary depending on where the tumour is located in the brain.
 However, there are some common symptoms related to increased pressure in the brain.

-• Changes in ability to think and understand.
+• Changes in thinking and understanding

-• Emotional changes.
+• Emotional changes

-• Weakness.
+• Weakness

-• Dizziness.
+• Dizziness

-• Changes in the vision.
+• Changes in vision

-• Loss of balance.
+• Loss of balance

-• Convulsions.
+• Seizures

-• Nausea and vomiting.
+• Nausea and vomiting

-• Changes in sensory abilities.
+• Changes in sensory abilities

 Do you have any of these symptoms?

-How are brain metastases diagnosed?
+How is brain metastasis diagnosed?

-How are brain metastases treated?
+How is brain metastasis treated?

 The treatment of choice, whenever possible, is surgery.
 Its success is based on a good surgical technique in conjunction with the use of new technological equipment for the location of the lesion (neuronavigation), the location of eloquent areas (tractography and functional resonance), and neurophysiological monitoring.